ana-cozma/blog/content/posts/aws-iam-deleting-users/index.md

 aws_iam_user.little_tester: Destroying... [id=little_tester]
 ╷
 │ Error: deleting IAM User (little_tester): DeleteConflict: Cannot delete entity, must remove tokens from principal first.
 │  status code: 409, request id: ...
 │
 ```

 ## So what does this mean?

 The error `Cannot delete entity, must remove tokens from principal first.` says that the user has some tokens that need to be removed before the user itself can be deleted.
 The tokens it refers to can be active access keys or registered MFA devices.

-The decision to prevent the deletion of a user if any of these active tokens are associated to it makes sense since from a security perspective because it aims to prevent accidental deletion of users that are still active.
+The decision to prevent the deletion of a user if any of these active tokens are associated with it makes sense from a security perspective because it aims to prevent the accidental deletion of users that are still active.

 A way to confirm if this is the case is to go to AWS Console and check the user's Security credentials.
 There you should see any active access keys or registered MFA devices.